Etejerina/a-walk-in-python/day_3.md

 By the way, [here](https://www.w3schools.com/python/python_lists_methods.asp) is the list of lists methods, which are many and pretty self explanatory.

 As we saw yesterday, we con *unpack* a list.
-Let's ee some examples of it.
+Let's see some examples of it.

 ```python
 a_list = ['Pearl jam', 'guitar', 10, True]